 If sufficient altitude has been gained to attempt a restart, maintain a safe airspeed and switch the fuel selector to another tank containing fuel.
-Check the electric fuel pump to insure that it is ON and that the mixture is RICH.
-The carburetor heat should be ON and the primer checked to insure that it is locked.
+Check the electric fuel pump to insure that it is "ON" and that the mixture is "RICH."
+The carburetor heat should be "ON" and the primer locked.